moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 ### Create a GitHub repository

-If you already have a repository you've used for Airflow, you should create a new one.
+> If you already have a repository you've used for Data Engineering Airflow, please refer to [migrating from Data Engineering Airflow](#migrating-from-data-engineering-airflow)

 1. Create a repository using one of the provided runtime templates: